Financial Aid

 Example

-The Spring semester begins on January 16, 2020.
-Sarah Smith began the official withdrawal process with her dean and it was determined that her official withdrawal date would be March 7, 2020.
+The Spring semester begins on January 16, 2024.
+Sarah Smith is enrolled in a Master of Arts and Sciences Program and began the official withdrawal process with her dean.
+It was determined that her official withdrawal date would be March 7, 2024.
 The total number of days in the Spring semester are 107.
 Sarah completed 51 days of the semester or 47.7%.
 Sarah had a total federal aid disbursement of $4,357.00.
 Seeing that Sarah only completed 47.7% of the Spring semester, she also earned only 47.7% of her Spring financial aid ($4,357.00 x 47.7% = $2,078.29).
 The amount of Title IV aid to be returned is calculated:

 $4357.00 - $2,078.29 = $2,278.71